haoran119/c-cpp/学习笔记之C-C++/README.md

 * [std::transform - cppreference.com](https://en.cppreference.com/w/cpp/algorithm/transform)
 	* applies a function to a range of elements, storing results in a destination range (function template)
 	* std::transform applies the given function to a range and stores the result in another range, keeping the original elements order and beginning at d_first.
+		* 1) The unary operation unary_op is applied to the range defined by \[first1, last1).
+		* 3) The binary operation binary_op is applied to pairs of elements from two ranges: one defined by \[first1, last1) and the other beginning at first2.
+		* 2,4) Same as (1,3), but executed according to policy.
+These overloads do not participate in overload resolution unless
+			* std::is_execution_policy_v\<std::decay_t\<ExecutionPolicy>> (until C++20)
+			* std::is_execution_policy_v\<std::remove_cvref_t\<ExecutionPolicy>> (since C++20) is true.
+	* unary_op and binary_op must not have side effects. (until C++11)
+	* unary_op and binary_op must not invalidate any iterators, including the end iterators, or modify any elements of the ranges involved. (since C++11)
+	* Parameters
+		* first1, last1	-	the first range of elements to transform
+		* first2	-	the beginning of the second range of elements to transform
+		* d_first	-	the beginning of the destination range, may be equal to first1 or first2
+		* policy	-	the execution policy to use.
+See execution policy for details.
+		* unary_op	-	unary operation function object that will be applied.
+			* The signature of the function should be equivalent to the following:
+			* `Ret fun(const Type &a);`
+			* The signature does not need to have const &.
+			* The type Type must be such that an object of type InputIt can be dereferenced and then implicitly converted to Type.
+The type Ret must be such that an object of type OutputIt can be dereferenced and assigned a value of type Ret.
+		* binary_op	-	binary operation function object that will be applied.
+			* The signature of the function should be equivalent to the following:
+			* `Ret fun(const Type1 &a, const Type2 &b);`
+			* The signature does not need to have const &.
+			* The types Type1 and Type2 must be such that objects of types InputIt1 and InputIt2 can be dereferenced and then implicitly converted to Type1 and Type2 respectively.
+The type Ret must be such that an object of type OutputIt can be dereferenced and assigned a value of type Ret.
+		* Type requirements
+			* -InputIt, InputIt1, InputIt2 must meet the requirements of LegacyInputIterator.
+			* -OutputIt must meet the requirements of LegacyOutputIterator.
+			* -ForwardIt1, ForwardIt2, ForwardIt3 must meet the requirements of LegacyForwardIterator.
 	* Return value
 		* Output iterator to the element past the last element transformed.
 	* Notes